krishnanpooja/Notes.md/Online Course Notes/Introduction to Machine Learning in Production/README.md

 3. rare data
   - skewed data distribution like we have 99% negative and 1% positive data - then the model would be equivalent to print("0"), which would give 99% accuracy

+ ### Baseline
+ Human Level Performace (HLP) can be used as baseline to compare the model results in order to better understand where to improve the model.
+ HLP is mostly used as baseline in Unstructured data like Image, audio, text etc.
+ HLP is not much useful on structured data like excel sheets

+ Ways to establish baseline
+ 1. HLP
+ 2. Literature search for state of art
+ 3.  quick ad dirty implementation
+ 4. Performance of older system

+Sanity check for code and algo:
+1. Try to overfit on a small training dataset before training on a large one